 Quick Q&A: Common Questions About Long-Tail Keyword Research

-Q: Why should I target low-volume keywords?
+Q: Why target low-volume keywords?

 A: Low-volume long-tail keywords often have clearer intent and higher conversion potential.
-Aggregated, they can deliver consistent, qualified traffic that converts.
+Aggregated, they deliver consistent, qualified traffic that converts.

 Q: How do I find long-tail keywords without expensive tools?

-Q: How do I prioritize which long-tail keywords to target?
+Q: How should I prioritize long-tail keywords?

 A: Score keywords by Relevance, Difficulty (favor lower difficulty), and Intent.
 Focus first on high-relevance, low-difficulty, high-intent phrases.